atalanda/webdev-meetup/slides/rails.md

 ### What is it about?

-`config/credentials.yml.enc` is a fully encrypted file to store production app secrets.
-It allows saving any authentication credentials with a key in the `config/master.key` file or `RAILS_MASTER_KEY` environment variable.
-It will eventually replace `Rails.application.secrets` and the encrypted secrets introduced in Rails 5.1.
+- `config/credentials.yml.enc`: fully encrypted file for production app secrets.

+- Key is either `config/master.key` file or `RAILS_MASTER_KEY` environment variable

+- eventually replaces `Rails.application.secrets`

 ### How does it work?

+`bin/rails credentials:edit`

-Adding credentials is done by using `bin/rails credentials:edit`.
+Note: Adding credentials is done by using `bin/rails credentials:edit`.
 This will open a text editor with an unencrypted version of your credentials.
 After saving the file, the encrypted version will be saved to `config/credentials.yml.enc` again.

 ### atalanda